dylan-thomas832/dotfiles/README.md

     ```powershell
     sh ./install-profile windows
     ```
-    - You can edit the configurations included by alterin __meta/profiles/windows__
+    - You can edit the configurations included by altering __meta/profiles/windows__
-1. In the Cmder bash shell, to setup Visual Studio Code extensions, run:
-    ```bash
-    ./bin/install-vscode-extensions
-    ```
+1. To install Windows Terminal settings, open the app, and copy over the settings from __terminal/windows/profiles.json__
+1. Install vscode extensions that you want

 ## WSL Installation

+**NOTE**: Currently annoyingly broken....,

 1. Install apt packages
     ```bash